livingstyleguide/livingstyleguide/README.md

 ### Tipps for Middleman

 * Don’t put the _styleguide.html.lsg_ into your CSS folder (`source/css/`).
 It won’t work.
-* There is a [Middleman example application](https://github.com/hagenburger/livingstyleguide-example/tree/master/middleman-example) on Github.
+* There is a [Middleman example application](https://github.com/hagenburger/livingstyleguide-example/tree/master/middleman-example) available on Github.
 * A more complex production project can [be found online](http://livingstyleguide.com/eurucamp/).
 The complete source of this Middleman project [is available on Github](https://github.com/eurucamp/livingstyleguide-eurucamp).
 You’ll find a lot of configuration on how to make the style guide look beautiful.